JasperFx/wolverine/docs/guide/migration.md

 The leader election functionality in Wolverine has been largely rewritten and *should* eliminate the issues with poor behavior in clusters or local debugging time usage where nodes do not gracefully shut down.
 Internal testing has shown a significant improvement in Wolverine's ability to detect node changes and rollover the leadership election.

+The PostgreSQL transport option requires you to explicitly set the `transportSchema`, or Wolverine will fall through to using `wolverine_queues` as the schema for the database backed queues.
+Wolverine will no longer use the envelope storage schema for the queues.